imnanxu/PartialHumanBrain_preprocessing/README.md

    b.
 Brainnetome atlas  (https://atlas.brainnetome.org/)

-You could add your own parcellation atlas files here, and specify the atlas filenames in the MainScript_sever.m described below.
+You could choose either atlas in MainScript_sever.m (described below) for the timeseries extraction.
+You could also add your own parcellation atlas files here and specify the atlas filename in MainScript_sever.m.

 ## III.
 Pipeline functions and scripts: ./partialbrain_preprocessing_pipeline2020_nx/
 ### 1. Main script: MainScript_server.m